 Tea is one of the most widely consumed beverages worldwide, and global consumption ranks second only to water, well ahead of coffee, beer, wine and carbonated soft drinks.

-In recent studies drinking tea regularly is said to reduce risk of heart disease and stroke, make improvements in cholesterol levels, and blood pressure.
+In recent studies drinking tea regularly is said to reduce the risk of heart disease and stroke, and make improvements in cholesterol levels, and blood pressure.

 These results were based on as little as one cup a day up to 6 cups a day.
 The phytochemicals in tea are thought to play a role in decreasing the risk of cancer and may also boost the immune system.

-Tea is comes in five key types white, green, oolong, pu’erh, and black.
+Tea comes in five key types white, green, oolong, pu’erh, and black.
 All come from the same Camellia sinensis plant.
-Chinese tea is a from a different varietal of the Sinensis plant, a more bush like variety that prefers cooler temperatures at higher altitude.
+Chinese tea is from a different varietal of the Sinensis plant, a more bush-like variety that prefers cooler temperatures at higher altitudes.

 The flavonoids present in Tea are at the centre of research into cancer prevention.
 The major ones in tea are catechin (C), epicatechin (EC), epicatechin gallate (ECG), gallocatechin (GC), epigallocatechin (EGC), and epigallocatechin gallate (EGCG), EGCG is the most active of these catechins and is the main one studied in cancer research.
 It is said to reduce the formation of lung, oesophagal and skin tumours in patients and may also protect against diabetes.